Skip to content Skip to sidebar Skip to footer

 Lantern Festivals

-During sakura season, many areas host lantern festivals known as “Hanatoro.”
+During Sakura season, many areas host lantern festivals known as “Hanatoro.”
 These events feature pathways illuminated by lanterns, creating a magical atmosphere under the cherry blossoms.
 One popular example is the Higashiyama Hanatoro in Kyoto, where the streets and parks are beautifully lit, offering a romantic evening stroll.

 Whether you’re attending a grand festival in Tokyo or a cozy tea ceremony in a local park, cherry blossom events in Japan promise unforgettable experiences.
 Enjoying these activities under a canopy of pink petals adds an extra layer of magic to the beauty of the blossoms.